 Such complications will be subjective to the specific dog’s health or needs.
 The dog owner should speak in-depth with the operating veterinarian surgeon about any health conditions or medications to which such dogs are subject.

 Deciding to neuter a male French Bulldog is a big decision and will require much thought and preparation.

-Though the operation is relatively simple and quick, caring for and monitoring the French Bulldog after the surgery is an important task to be overseen with great diligence.
+Though the operation is relatively simple and quick, caring for and monitoring the French Bulldog after the surgery is important to be overseen with great diligence.

 Doing so will ensure that both the dog owner and French Bulldog may enjoy one another for many years to come, reaping the many benefits of this investment of time, money, and care required.